wobey000/Digital-Image-Processing/README.md

 Image Processing Library created in C++

 Reference: Udemy: Practical Image Processing in C/C ++ From Ground Up™

-Test
+## Things I've learned so far:
+ - Operations are done on each pixel but we might take into account the neighborhood for certain operations
+ - BMP image range is from 0-255 We can normalize if need be by the normalization equation or just make a hard max and min
+ - Operations like translation, rotation, reflection, scale, etc. are special cases of the affine transformation matrix

 ## Task List

 ### Basic Setup/Stuff
 - [x] Open and Copy Image
 - [x] ImageReader and ImageWritter Functions